If my son/daughter enrolls in ROTC, are they enrolled in the U.S. Army

 How much time does ROTC take up from other studies?

 ROTC courses take up no more time than other college courses.
 There will be advanced reading, homework, lab work, and occasional extra-curricular activities.
 We are sympathetic to the scholastic needs of our students and are very flexible to meet the cadet’s needs.

 ROTC is a course in leadership with an implied learning objective in military tactics and techniques.
 The foundation of ROTC is in its values.
 We stress loyalty, duty, respect, honor, and integrity, among others.
 These are the cornerstone of the lessons and are stressed to each cadet.
 These values will be of use in every facet of a cadet’s life.

-My son/daughter is in the Naitonal Guard or U.S. Army Reserve, what happens if his/her unit deploys?
+My son/daughter is in the National Guard or U.S. Army Reserve, what happens if his/her unit deploys?

-If your son or daughter is a Citizen Soldier (National Guard or Army Reserve soldier) and are enrolled in the ROTC program (2nd semester for Freshmen students), they will not deploy.
+If your son or daughter is a Citizen Soldier (National Guard or Army Reserve Soldier) and are enrolled and contracted in the ROTC program they will not deploy.
 The U.S. Armed Services recognizes the need for Army Officers and the need to protect them from interrupting their studies.
-They will continue the program as if their unit had not deployed.
+They will continue the program on their course of study towards their graduation requirement.

 Is there an obligation for military service once my son/daughter is enrolled in ROTC?

 During a student’s Freshman and/or Sophomore academic year (provided they are not receiving an ROTC scholarship they are considered a Basic Course Cadet.
 A Basic Course Cadet has no military obligation; ROTC is a college elective class like any other college elective.
 Once a cadet enters their Junior academic year, receives a scholarship, and/or contracts, they will incur a service obligation.

 What is a service obligation?